-PROXY STATEMENT ANNUAL MEETING OF SHAREHOLDERS SEPTEMBER 25, 2008
+PROXY STATEMENT ANNUAL MEETING OF SHAREHOLDERS SEPTEMBER 27, 2012

 This Proxy Statement is furnished by DATARAM CORPORATION (the "Company"), which has a mailing address for its principal executive offices at P.O.
-Box 7528, Princeton, New Jersey 08543-7528, in connection with the solicitation by the Board of Directors of proxies to be voted at the Annual Meeting of Shareholders of the Company to be held at the Company's corporate headquarters at 186 Princeton Road (Route 571), West Windsor, New Jersey on Thursday, September 25, 2008 at 2:00 p.m.
-The close of business on August 8, 2008 has been fixed as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
-This Proxy Statement was mailed to shareholders on or about August 18, 2008.
+Box 7528, Princeton, New Jersey 08543-7528, in connection with the solicitation by the Board of Directors of proxies to be voted at the Annual Meeting of Shareholders of the Company to be held at the Company's corporate headquarters at 777 Alexander Road, Suite 100, Princeton, New Jersey on Thursday, September 27, 2012 at 2:00 p.m.
+You may obtain directions to the Company's corporate headquarters by contacting investor relations by telephone at (609) 799-0071 extension 2431 or at http://corporate.dataram.com/contact-us-form/directions.
+The close of business on August 17, 2012 has been fixed as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
+This Proxy Statement was mailed to shareholders on or about August 24, 2012.